On this page

 Tips for Socializing a Red Irish Setter with Other Pets:

-- Use Positive Reinforcement: Reward calm and friendly interactions.
+- Use Positive Reinforcement: Give praise or treats for calm and friendly behavior.

-- Supervise First Meetings: Ensure safe and gradual introductions.
+- Oversee Initial Meetings: Make introductions safe and gradual

 Explore blogs, breed insights, and expert advice on Dosty.co!